-PROPONENTS MIGHT ARGUE that a PIT increase for highincome households would provide a substantial boost to city revenues without affecting the vast majority of city residents.
-Only 4.9 percent of all city resident taxpayers in calendar year 2017 would pay more under this proposal; all of them would have adjusted gross incomes above \$200,000.
-There is no evidence that these affluent New Yorkers left the city in response to 2003-2005 tax increase, even with a larger state income tax increase also enacted at the same time.
-Also, this proposal avoids burdensome recapture provisions and features far smaller tax increases than those enacted from 2003 through 2005, so most of the affected taxpayers would bear less of a tax increase than they did previously.
-Finally, for taxpayers who do not pay the alternative minimum tax and are able to itemize deductions, increases in city PIT burdens would be partially offset by reductions in federal income tax liability, lessening incentives for the most affluent to move from the city.
+PROPONENTS MIGHT ARGUE that a PIT increase for high-income households would provide a substantial boost to city revenues without affecting the vast majority of city residents.
+Only 4 percent of all city resident taxpayers in calendar year 2018 would pay more under this proposal, all of whom with adjusted gross incomes above \$250,000.
+Almost all of the additional tax burden (95 percent) would be borne by the roughly 30,000 taxpayers whose incomes are above \$1 million.
+Finally, they could claim that there is no evidence that many affluent New Yorkers left the city in response to the 2003-2005 tax increase, even with a larger state income tax increase also enacted at the same time.

-OPPONENTS MIGHT ARGUE that New Yorkers are already among the most heavily taxed in the nation and a further increase in their tax burden is likely to induce movement out of the city.
-New York is one of only three among the largest U.S. cities to impose a personal income tax, and its PIT burden is second only to Philadelphia's.
+OPPONENTS MIGHT ARGUE that New Yorkers are already among the most heavily taxed in the nation and a further increase in their tax burden is now more likely to induce movement out of the city.
 Tax increases only exacerbate the city's competitive disadvantage with respect to other areas of the country.
-Even if less burdensome than the 2003-2005 increase, city residents earning more than \$500,000 would pay, on average, an additional \$7,700 in income taxes in calendar year 2017.
-With the option, these taxpayers are projected to account for 53 percent of the city's PIT revenue.
-If 5 percent of them were to leave the city in response to higher taxes, this option would yield \$310 million less PIT revenue per year (assuming those moving had average tax liabilities for the group).
+Taxpayers who do not pay the federal alternative minimum tax but would be affected by the proposed increase will no longer be able to claim the entire amount of their state and local tax liability as an itemized deduction for the federal tax, so the burden of city tax increase is greater than it would have been in the past.
+Even if less burdensome than the 2003-2005 increase, city residents earning more than \$5 million would pay, on average, an additional \$69,900 in income taxes in calendar year 2018.
+With this option, these taxpayers are projected to account for 29 percent of the city's PIT revenue in 2019.
+If 6 percent of them were to leave the city in response to higher taxes, this option would yield \$213 million less PIT revenue per year (assuming those moving had average tax liabilities for the group).